ammannbe/RecipeManagerApi/README.md

 ## Translations

-All application related files are translated with [laravel-translation-manager](https://github.com/barryvdh/laravel-translation-manager) and [laravel-vue-i18n-generator](https://github.com/martinlindhe/laravel-vue-i18n-generator).
+All application related files are translated with [laravel-translation-manager](https://github.com/barryvdh/laravel-translation-manager) and [laravel-translations-loader](https://github.com/kirschbaum-development/laravel-translations-loader).

-Translations should only be done on development.
+You should run these commands only on a development machine.

 You need to run the migrations for this package: